What is 3rd Generation Processor?

-After its release, the 3rd Generation Intel Core processors were manufactured in large volume in late 2011.
-Later in April 29, 2012, the quad-core processors for mobile devices were launched and the dual-core processor was launched on May 31, 2012.
+After its release, the 3rd generation Intel Core processors were manufactured in large volume in late 2011.

 Further, in the first week of September in the same year, the Core i3 desktop processors and the first 22 nm Pentium processors were announced and launched.

-Few examples of the computers that use a 3rd Generation Intel Cor Processor are:
+Few examples of the computers that use a 3rd generation Intel Core processor are: